Ian Harris (tennis): Tennis playing career

 Harris appeared in the men's doubles main draw at the 1980 French Open and 1981 Wimbledon Championships.
+He competed in Men's Doubles in the 1980 French Open with Toby Crabel, and they lost their first-round match against Vitas Gerulaitis and former World No. 1 Fred Stolle in straight sets.

 On the Grand Prix circuit he made the doubles quarter-finals at the Lagos Open in 1980 and the Columbus Open in 1981.
 His best performance in singles came at the Grand Prix Cleveland in 1981 when he reached the round of 16.
 Both of his two Challenger titles were in doubles.